 circular or chop saw

 First you need to plan the layout of the molding.
 This is the most important step and should be done before you even buy the lumber.
 You can use the plan to determine how much lumber you will need.
 Lightly draw a line on the wall to mark where you would like the top rail.
 Use the level to ensure you have a straight line.
 Then you will need to plan out how far apart you will place the vertical boards.
 There is no right or wrong answer here, it is all about what you think looks best.
 You can draw lines on the wall, then stand back to see if you like the placement.

-On the back wall, my rails are 13.5 inches apart.
-The wall the toilet & sink are on have rails placed 23.5 inches apart to avoid those fixtures.
+On the back wall, my vertical rails are 13.5 inches apart.
+For the wall the toilet & sink are on, the rails are placed 23.5 inches apart to avoid those fixtures.
 The wall the door is on is just a short wall and had room for just one 15 inch “panel”.
 The top of the molding is 48 inches from the floor (the walls are 89 inches tall).

 Carefully measure & cut all the boards.
 The best part of this design is that all the cuts are straight, there are no strange angles or mitered corners.
 A chop saw would be best for this to keep the cuts nice and straight.

 Wall Molding Step 3